 In the first century, this substance gained widespread acceptance.

-Glass formation got easier after the invention of the blowpipe, resulting in a high availability at low prices.
+Glass formation got easier after the invention of the blowpipe, resulting in high availability at low prices.
 It was first recognized in Europe in the first few centuries for its use in the creation of umpteen arts in prominent and religious buildings.

-The first glass factory established in the United States was in the 17th century.
+The first glass factory was established in the United States in the 17th century.
 At that time, it had become a well-known material for use in window panes, and the glass-making industry had progressed.
 As a result, this material began to spread to other continents.

 The idea that glass consists of liquid sand yet is a solid material is astonishing.
 The mixture of liquid sand and chemical compounds such as sodium carbonate and calcium carbonate is heated to a very high temperature to form this material.

-Despite its weak strength, it can be molded to make plates, glasses, paintings, windowpanes, furniture, and mirrors when it is made.
+Despite its weak strength, it can be moulded to make plates, glasses, paintings, windowpanes, furniture, and mirrors when it is made.
 Transparency (despite being built of opaque sand), non-crystallization, and heat resistance are its physical qualities.

 What is a Diamond?